Kapranov/taxgig_2020/apps/chat/README.md

 ## Todo

+- Think to separate the two actions `create chatroom` and `join chatroom` (at the moment the chatroom creation happens when a client try to join to an unexisting chatroom)
 - Promote the `ChatRooms` to be a `Supervisor` instead of being a `GenServer`
 - Handle the welcome message in the `ChatRoom` itself and not in the